certbot/certbot/certbot/docs/using.rst

 Safely deleting certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Before* deleting a certificate, make sure to remove all references to that certificate from the configuration
+Deleting a certificate without following the proper steps can result in a non-functioning server.
+To safely delete a
-of any installed server software (Apache, nginx, Postfix, etc).
-Otherwise, you may end up with a non-functioning
+certificate, follow all the steps below to make sure that references to a certificate are removed from the configuration
-server.
+of any installed server software (Apache, nginx, Postfix, etc) *before* deleting the certificate.

-When installing a certificate, Certbot modifies Apache or nginx's configuration to load the certificate and its
+To explain further, when installing a certificate, Certbot modifies Apache or nginx's configuration to load the certificate
-private key from the ``/etc/letsencrypt/live/`` directory.
+and its private key from the ``/etc/letsencrypt/live/`` directory.
+Before deleting a certificate, it is necessary to undo

-Before deleting a certificate, it is necessary to undo that modification, by removing any references to the certificate
+that modification, by removing any references to the certificate from the webserver's configuration files.

-from the webserver's configuration files:
+Follow these steps to safely delete a certificate:

 1. Find all references to the certificate (substitute ``example.com`` in the command for the name of the certificate
    you wish to delete)::